pederz/imt4126_SFI/README.md

 Run the docker with the following script to select GPU #0:
 `docker run --gpus '"device=0"' --mount type=bind,source="$(pwd)"/samples,target=/home/pederz/biometrics/samples stylegan2 ./samples/aligned_images/ ./samples/generated_images/`

 If multiple GPU, multiple containers can be runned with selecting a GPU for each container.
-Just remember to create subfolders in the aligned_images folder, so the multiple containers dont use the same images as source:
+Just remember to create subfolders in the aligned_images folder, so the images are not used as source multiple time:

 `docker run --gpus '"device=1"' --mount type=bind,source="$(pwd)"/samples,target=/home/pederz/biometrics/samples stylegan2 ./samples/aligned_images/subfolder1 ./samples/generated_images/`

 `docker run --gpus '"device=1"' --mount type=bind,source="$(pwd)"/samples,target=/home/pederz/biometrics/samples stylegan2 ./samples/aligned_images/subfolder2 ./samples/generated_images/`

 NB!
 When the script is killed because of out of memory or other errors, remove or move the aligned facial biometric samples that have already been used in generating the latent vectors and synthetic generated biometric samples.
 Since the script does not keep tabs on what files already have been generated.
 Then repeat step 3.